ZOONOSIS - DISEASES SPREAD FROM CAT TO MAN

 Helicobacter pylori is also found in cats.
 This organism causes gastric ulcers in humans and the cat-human link caused panic among cat owners in the mid 1990s.
 It is found in the stomach.
 It has been suggested that it may be transmitted to humans if a cat walks across a food preparation area which is then not disinfected before food is next prepared on it.
 Simple hygiene, including keeping cats off of counters, is recommended though it isn't known what percentage of cats carry helicobacter.

 Cats acquire Toxoplasma infection by ingesting infected prey.
 The organisms multiply in the wall of the small intestine and produce oocysts, which are then excreted in the faeces for 2-3 weeks.
 Most cats shed oocysts only once after infection and are then effectively immune.
 Within 5 days the shed oocysts become infectious to other animals and to humans.
 Infectious "sporulated oocysts" are highly resistant to environmental conditions and can survive in moist shaded soil or sand for many months.
 Some Toxoplasma organisms migrate from the cat's intestine to muscle and brain but usually remain dormant.
 The same migration can also occur in humans.
 Congenital infection (transmission from mother to foetus) occurs in sheep, goats, and humans.
+Repeated congenital transmission is found in rodents and probably serves as a sort of back-up mechanism until a predator arrives to allow the parasite to complete its lifecycle.

 In humans, toxoplasmosis symptoms may be flu-like, in most cases there are no symptoms.
 Infection is more serious in individuals with poor immune response.
 If such people contract toxoplasmosis for the first time it can run riot in the body with the immune system unable to keep it in check.
 In people who have previously been infected, the dormant tissue cysts are activated.
 Stress can also activate dormant cysts.
 Activated tissue cysts can produce millions of toxoplasmas which can lodge in the heart or brain and other major organs.